moband/MinyUrl/README.md

 You need to have Java 8 jdk installed on you system

 1. Clone this repository
-2. To package jar file and create the image for **MinyUrlService** execute:
+2. To package jar file and create the app image execute the following command in **MinyUrlService** directory:
     ```
     mvn clean package docker:build
     ```